When the NHS Buys Social Care: How to Compete in Health-Led Tenders

 🧮 Value Messaging the NHS Responds To

-Translate care practice into NHS “system efficiency” outcomes:
+Translate care practice into system efficiency language:

 🧩 Practical Tools for NHS-Ready Bids

-- Rapid Response SOP — for step-down/discharge packages (link to Editable Method Statements).
+- Rapid Response SOP for discharge/step-down packages.

-- Clinical Competency Matrix — skill sign-offs and re-observation schedules.
+- Clinical Competency Matrix (sign-offs and re-observation).

 🧭 Key Takeaways